A big year marks turning point for David, 11

 Thank you to the South Coast Correctional Centre staff for supporting this program.

-11-year-old David* has had a really tough start in life, with both parents in and out of custody and very little contact with them.
-David’s experiences have led to emotional regulation […]
+The difference a year can make!
+11-year-old David* had a tough start in life, with both parents in custody and little contact with them.
+He had difficulty regulating his emotions and trusting adults. […]

 For three little boys and their dad in custody, staying connected is key to their wellbeing, and dads aim to make a new life for himself when he’s released.
 Mark* (8), […]